seschwartz8/UniversityRegistrarAPI/README.md

   - \$dotnet ef migrations add Initial
   - \$dotnet ef database update
 - \$dotnet run
+- The server for the data should be hosted on http://localhost:5000/
+- Change directory to the university-registrar directory, within the UniversityRegistrar.Solution
+- \$npm i
+- \$npm start
-- The app should be hosted on http://localhost:5000/
+- The server to interact with the app should be hosted on http://localhost:3000/
 - Use the app at this URL in the browser!

 ## User Stories